-"Directory information" may be released to the general public, unless a parent requests in writing that any or all such information not be released on his/her child.
+"Directory information" may be released to the general public, unless a parent requests, in writing, that any or all such information not be released.

 Parents have a right to photocopies of any part of their student's record.
-The fee shall not exceed \$.35 per copy page according to the ACT.

 Permanent records are kept for a minimum of sixty (60) years.